mozilla/gcp-ingestion/docs/edge_migration.md

 This alternative does not make use of a Tee to duplicate traffic.

 Depending on the results of Phase 2, an alternative strategy to teeing would be weighted DNS and running two GCP edges.
 In this configuration we could e.g. tee 1% of data directly to one of the GCP edges, while having the other 99% be processed by the other edge as per earlier phases.
 We would then need to do the reverse of Phase 1 and write that 1% back to AWS + Kafka for the AWS ingestion stack to process.
 This strategy can be just as dangerous as using the `OpenResty` tee because data loss on either side may result in partial data to both, and also requires writing code to convert the GCP representation back to the AWS representation.
 The risk can be mitigated by using the DNS weights to adjust the amount of data being sent directly to GCP, which is an advantage.
-This is an interesting variation more similar to a standard DNS cutover, if required.
+This is an interesting variation more similar to a standard DNS cut-over, if required.

 ## Phase 4